Kaopiz/KProgressHUD/README.md

 ```

 ### Source code
-You can download and import the *library* folder as module to your project.
+You can download and import the *kprogresshud* folder as module to your project.

 ## Usage